AnnaRogers04/SMGQuarry/Development_Journal.md

 The QTE system had an issue when transferring to main which glitched some variables, I had to go through and recheck the variables and replace the broken ones to fix this issue.
 It also clashed with other blueprints that had been added to the BP_ThirdPersonCharacter and didn't like it when I pushed to main.
 I tried different settings on the merge conflicts to attempt to keep all the blueprints working, in the end I had to remake my QTE system as that was less important at the time then the whole camera system that kept breaking.

 ## Outcomes
-The final outcome of the game is really effective.
+Below is access to the git, the game file and the FULL walkthrough of the game including the branching narrative.
+These all show the final outcomes as well as how that outcome was achieved.
+Im very happy with the final outcome of the game considering the issues being in a group project presented.

 - [itchlink](https://lunarlynx-games.itch.io/thequarrystudentinspired/)
 - [gitlink](https://github.com/AnnaRogers04/SMGQuarry/)